ALTIBASE/Documents/Manuals/Altibase_7.2/eng/SQL Reference.md

 - Parallel queries which scan partitioned tables.
 - Parallel queries with HASH, SORT, GRAG nodes in their execution plans.
 For such nodes, however, only one parallel worker thread is created per node.

+Altibase currently supports the following types of parallel queries only:

+- Parallel queries which scan partitioned tables.
+- Parallel queries which scan normal tables.
+However, query that does not fully scan the table, subquery, or query that fully scan the table repeatedly(ex, NL join) are not supported.
+Parallel queries with HASH, SORT, GRAG nodes in their execution plans.
+For such nodes, however, only one parallel worker thread is created per node.

 *table_compression_clause*